seafloor/seafloor.github.io/_pages/cv.md

 [forestplot](https://github.com/seafloor/forestplot) has a better name and a collection of code for static forest plots using matplotlib.
 Forest plots are almost always done in R, and I didn't want to leave Python, so here it is.
 This illustrates some of the depth of my matplotlib knowledge as it took a fair (and surprising) amount of customisation to get up and running.

 Check out [my github](https://github.com/seafloor) for more.

+## Education

+2016 - 2021: 1+3 PhD in Schizophrenia genetics at Cardiff University.

+2011 - 2014: Biochemistry Bsc (Hons).
+1st.

+I'm not sure anyone wants to hear about my GCSEs and A-levels, so we'll leave it there.